Oogie Boogie Bash – Tips for Attending Disneyland’s Popular Party

 Where to Stay at Disneyland Resort

 When attending the Oogie Boogie Bash, we prefer to stay at the Grand Californian or Pixar Place.
-Both hotels have direct access to Disney California Adventure Park.
+These are the two Disney hotels closest to Disney California Adventure.
+The Grand Californian has an exclusive entrance into Disney California Adventure.
 It’s nice to have a short walk home at the end of a late night.

 We make all of our Disney reservations through our partners at Magic Family Getaways.
 The travel advisors are Disney experts and simplify the booking and planning process.
 Their services are free of charge to you.
 Mention KidTripster when booking and we’ll receive a small commission, again at no additional cost to you.
 These commissions help sustain our small business.